Opcode: contains_label

 Description

 Calls the contained entity and returns the result of the call.
 If label_name is specified, then it will call the label specified by string, otherwise it will call the null label.
-If arguments is specified, then it will pass those as the arguments on the scope stack.
-If operation_limit is specified, it represents the number of operations that are allowed to be performed.
-If operation_limit is 0 or infinite, then an infinite of operations will be allotted to the entity, but only if its containing entity (the current entity) has infinite operations.
-If max_node_allocations is specified, it represents the maximum number of nodes that are allowed to be allocated, limiting the total memory.
-If max_node_allocations is 0 or infinite, then there is no limit to the number of nodes to be allotted to the entity as long as the machine has sufficient memory, but only if the containing entity (the current entity) has unlimited memory access.
-If max_opcode_execution_depth is 0 or infinite and the caller also has no limit, then there is no limit to the depth that opcodes can execute, otherwise max_opcode_execution_depth limits how deep nested opcodes will be called.
-The parameters max_contained_entities, max_contained_entity_depth, and max_entity_id_length constrain what they describe, and are primarily useful when ensuring that an entity and all its contained entities can be stored out to the file system.
+If params is specified, then it will pass those as the parameters on the scope stack.
+If constraints is specified and not false or null, it will constrain execution.
+If constraints is true or an assoc, it will default all constraints to be on at reasonable values for small execution without access to any data beyond params.
+They optional key-value combinations for constraints are as follows.
+If “max_node_operations” is specified, it represents the number of operations that are allowed to be performed.
+If “max_node_operations” is 0, then an infinite of operations will be allotted, up to the limits of the current calling context.
+If “max_node_allocations” is specified, it represents the maximum number of nodes that are allowed to be allocated, limiting the total memory, up to the current calling context’s limit.
+If “max_node_allocations” is 0 and the caller also has no limit, then there is no limit to the number of nodes to be allotted as long as the machine has sufficient memory.
+Note that if “max_node_allocations” is specified while in a multithreaded environment, if the collective memory from all the executing threads exceeds the average memory specified by “max_node_allocations”, that may trigger a memory limit for the call.
+If “max_operation_depth” is 0 or infinite and the caller also has no limit, then there is no limit to the depth that opcodes can execute, otherwise “max_operation_depth” limits how deep nested opcodes will be called.
+If return_warnings is true (default is false), the result will be a tuple of the form [value, warnings, performance_constraint_violation], where warnings is a list of all warnings, and perf_constraint_violation is a string denoting the performance constraint exceeded (or .null if none)).
+The keys “read_access” and “write_access” are boolean and control whether the execution can read from or write to entities and access their relevant permissions (e.g., to load files, make system calls).
+The keys “max_contained_entities”, “max_contained_entity_depth”, and “max_entity_id_length” constrain what they describe, and are primarily useful when ensuring that an entity and all its contained entities can be stored out to the file system.
+The execution performed will use a random number stream created from the entity’s random number stream.
+If return_warnings is true (default is false), the result will be a tuple of the form [value, warnings, performance_constraint_violation], where the value at “warnings” is an assoc mapping all warnings to their number of occurrences, and the value at “perf_constraint_violation” is a string denoting the constraint exceeded, or null if none.
 If return_warnings is false just the value will be returned instead of a list.
-If read_only_entities is true, it will only allow operations that read from the entity, if false, the default, it will modification operations.
-The execution performed will use a random number stream created from the entity’s random number stream.
-If return_warnings is true, the result will be a tuple of the form [value, warnings, performance_constraint_violation], where the value at “warnings” is an assoc mapping all warnings to their number of occurrences, and the value at “perf_constraint_violation” is a string denoting the constraint exceeded, or null if none.
+If get_changes is true (the default is false), the value will be a tuple in the form of [value change_log], where the change log is a list of opcodes that hold an executable log of all of the changes that have elapsed to the entity and its contained entities.
+The log may be evaluated to apply or re-apply the changes to any entity passed in to the executable log as the parameter “_”.
+If both return_warnings and get_changes are true, then the tuple will be in the form of [value warnings performance_constraint_violation change_log].

 Details